 Like a wild animal, the growling woman was defensively crouched, clearly uncomfortable with being out in the open while she fought off a potential threat.
-Her jewel-like eyes gave Anna a curious glance over before her magic swirled around her wrists.
+Her jewel-like eyes gave Anna a curious glance-over before her magic swirled around her wrists.

 "If you want to kill me, fine!
 D-Do it!
-But just so you know that without me, y-you can't get out!" she yelled, her shrill voice sounding just as pathetic and squeaky as she feared it would.
+But just so you know, that without me, y-you can't get out!" she yelled, her shrill voice sounding just as pathetic and squeaky as she feared it would.
 She could see the tree she had been hiding behind at the edge of her vision.
 If the ice wasn't meant to kill her, she would have thought it beautiful.
 But, seeing as that wasn't the case, she couldn't help but shudder at the size of the spikes impaling the bark.

 She searched the woman's face for any reaction to her words, but the only cue for her to continue speaking was the lack of ice flying at her.

 She swallowed dryly, hoping her voice wouldn't waver this time.
 "T-That's right.
 I-I know how to get you out of that thing."
-The woman growled, and the swirling glow of magic between her hands brightened.
+The woman growled, and the humming glow of magic between her hands brightened.
 "B-But even if I can't, you're going to die anyway.
 I don't think whoever set that would let a…a-a…," she stuttered.
 "H-He just wouldn't let you go, okay?
-You can kill me and your one chance of getting out of here and t-then die yourself, or you could let me try and get you out."
+You can kill me and your one chance of getting out of here and t-then die yourself, or you can let me try and get you out."

 Or you could just kill me and cut off your foot...

 She tried not to think about that.
 If the woman was willing to hack off a limb to avoid being found, then why would she even consider her offer?
 Well…she could agree to let her help and then kill her.

 Anna swallowed hard, her endless optimism beginning to fail her.